-class simpy.events.AllOf(env, events)
+class simpy.events.AllOf (env: Environment, events: Iterable[simpy.events.Event])

 A Condition event that is triggered if all of a list of events have been successfully triggered.
 Fails immediately if any of events failed.

 When an event fails (i.e. with fail()), the failed event's value is an exception that will be re-raised when the Environment processes the event (i.e. in step()).